isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/map-editor-create-map.md

+---
+title: Create a map
+description: Learn how to Create a map
+---

 # Create a map {#id176FEN0D05Z}

 AEM Guides provides two out-of-the-box map templates - DITA map and Bookmap.
 You can also create your own map templates and share those with your authors to create map files.